-$swap_yz_axes = .false.$
+swap_yz_axes = .false.

 When .true., this swaps the y- and z-axes for the grid.
-This option can be used to rotate the grid so the z-axes is in the Fun3D convention for angle of attack and lift.
+This option can be used to rotate the grid so the z-axes is in the FUN3D convention for angle of attack and lift-see section 2.
+Note: The boundary conditions are applied after the rotation, which implies that symmetry and other boundary conditions should be specified for the boundary orientation of the swapped axes.